tucats/ego/LANGUAGE.md

 ### time.Sleep(duration)

-The `Duration()` function of thee `time` package will sleep for the specified amount of time.
+The `Sleep()` function of thee `time` package will sleep for the specified amount of time.
 The duration is expressed as a string.
 For example,

     time.Sleep("10s")